 Their masterpiece, Biryani, is a delicacy revered by tons of people across Asia and Middle-East.
 Meat (Goat/Beef), basmati rice and whole spices are the ingredients that make this dish, yet it’s not something that everyone can cook, though relished equally by all.
 To taste the best, make your way to the narrow winding alleys of old Delhi where you can savor a tête-à-tête meal with the locals.

 When your soul is satisfied, move to the part known as Lutyens’ Delhi.
 The English had to leave their mark, albeit elegantly when it came to architecture.
 Edwin Lutyens, a famed British architect, designed the administrative circle of New Delhi, largely.

 The Rashtrapati Bhawan (current residence of India’s President), Rajpath, Connaught Place, Secretariat Building and the Parliament House beam of English architecture, designed by a team of architects led by Edwin Lutyens.
 All these buildings and spaces are frequented by tourists regularly, however, most of them miss the Lutyens’ Bungalow Zone.
-Walking down these lanes brimming with massive mansions and sprawling gardens give you a taste of English aristocracy.
+This zone, brimming with massive mansions and sprawling gardens, would give you a taste of English aristocracy.

 Picture credit: Whats Up Life

 Picture credit: Zee News